 Practicum & Work Experience

-You must complete additional requirements in order to participate in Embalming Practicum and Work Experience courses.
+You must complete additional post-admission program requirements for the Funeral Service diploma and to participate in Embalming Practicum and Work Experience courses.
 Some requirements may take time to obtain (i.e., Non-Graduated Class 5 Driver's License, completion of immunization series) so you are advised to plan accordingly.
+Your course registration options will be impacted if requirements are incomplete.

 Embalming Practicum Requirements

-Students in the Funeral Service Diploma are required to complete an Embalming Practicum course which involves participation in instructor-led embalming labs within Calgary funeral homes.
+Students in the Funeral Service Diploma are required to complete an Embalming Practicum course which involves participation in embalming skills training with classes held at the Advanced Techical Skills Simulation Laboratory (located at the University of Calgary) and instructor-led embalming labs within Calgary funeral homes.

 You are encouraged to take the Embalming Practicum course early in your program.